 Welcome to Part 4 of our Ultimate Guide to Partner Marketing series!
-In this blog series, we are breaking down strategies from our new e-book, The Ultimate Guide to Partner Marketing with examples from real affiliate partner programs.
+In this blog series, we are breaking down strategies from our new e-book, The Ultimate Guide to Partner Marketing with examples from real partner programs.
 In case you missed the first half of the series, check out Part 1, Part 2, and Part 3.

-In Part 3, we talked about different ways and strategies for recruiting partners to your program.
+In Part 3, we talked about different ways and strategies for recruiting affiliates to your program.
 In today’s blog post, we will review how to enforce the rules of your partner program through effective communication.
-We will also take a look at some of the consequences of poor policy enforcement in early affiliate programs and explore tips for how advertisers can improve partner compliance within their own branded programs.
+We will also take a look at some of the consequences of poor policy enforcement in early affiliate programs and explore tips for how advertisers can improve compliance within their own branded programs.

 Putting Policy Into Action